ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 as variable-length integers, see {{Section 16 of QUIC}}.
-The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are server-allocated.
+The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are proxy-allocated.
 The context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.
 Context IDs MUST NOT be re-allocated within a given HTTP namespace but MAY be allocated in any order.
-Once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
+Once allocated, any context ID can be used by both client and proxy - only allocation carries separate namespaces to avoid requiring synchronization.

 Registration is the action by which an endpoint informs its peer of the